 The Company's sustained growth in EPS has resulted in full vesting of rights granted under the LTI programme that are tested against a 3-year aggregate EPS hurdle.
-This hurdle has been in place for grants made under the LTI programme since 2009, and has been relevant for grants that have vested in the 2011, 2012, 2013 and 2014 financial years.
-Table 8 provides further details.
+This hurdle has been in place for grants made under the LTI programme since 2009, and has been relevant for grants that have vested over the past five years.
+Table 8 provides further details of the EPS performance and related vesting outcomes for the past 3 years.